-Construction change directives are changes that are mandated by the owner.
-When a contractor is given a change directive, that contractor is tasked with making the changes to the project – and they don’t really have any say in the matter.
-Change directives are also known as “force account work”.
+A construction change directive (CCD) is effectively a command to a contractor to change their work on the project.
+When a contractor is given a change directive, it is essentially an order: The contractor must follow the changes without any say in the matter.
+Change directives are also known as “force account work.”

 Despite the name, a change order is generally made upon agreement between the owner and the contractor.
 With change orders, either party will present the other with a proposed change, and then both the owner and the contractor will decide how to make that change, as well as other adjustments to the price and the schedule.

 Change directives aren’t an agreement to make a change – they’re mandatory.
 Change directives are literally a directive, given by an owner, that a contractor must abide by.
 Often, a change directive will follow a disagreement between the owner and their contractor.